THE-HERMlT/alignment/README.md

 │ proshippers, homophobes , jokes about pedophillia and sensitive topics, etc

-│ cuddle and int FREELY if you dont belong in my dni list
+│ cuddle and int FREELY if you dont belong in my dni list,

+│i dont really follow people back here in github unless im asked to so pls lmk!

 ╰  interests : genshin, hsr, anime, cosplaying (online and irl!)